 Pension income drawdown allows unparalleled pension flexibility at retirement and changes that came into effect in April 2015 made it even more flexible.

 Traditionally when it came time to draw benefits a retiree took tax free cash with 25% of the fund and purchased an annuity with the remaining 75%.
 For many people the security of the promised regular income from an annuity is highly desirable and outweighs other considerations.
 However the budget in 2014 changed all that.
-W.e.f.
-April 2015 100% of a pension fund may be taken as cash with 75% taxed at marginal rate.
-Play it right and you can put money in with 40% tax relief (or more) and get it out again with 25% totally tax free with the balance only taxed at 20% – or if you are lucky no tax at all!
+Now 100% of a pension fund may be taken as cash with 75% taxed at marginal rate.
+Play it right and you can put money in with 40% tax relief (or more) and get it out again with 25% totally tax free with the balance only taxed at 20% – or if you really are lucky with no tax at all!

 Traditional Pension Income Drawdown provides a means of effectively living off the interest produced by pension investments.
 There are a variety of tax benefits also.
 However because pension income becomes dependent on investment return this is really a path for more adventurous/ experienced investors, but the budget means those with smaller fund can take drawdown.
 Invest conservatively and reap the rewards but remember careful planning is still required to maintain sufficient income throughout retirement.

 See how long your drawdown fund might last here

 The old requirement to have fixed income from other pension sources of at least £12,000 per annum no longer applies and there is no longer any need to purchase an annuity at 75.

 So, so far so good, but there are also important planning issues surrounding the area of death benefits as the following example illustrates: